-The biggest challenge with store closures was that their in-store Point of Sale, RICS Retail POS system, was separate from their online store.
+The biggest challenge with store closures was that their POS system was separate from their online store.

 “RICS was in a sort-of walled garden, in the store,” says Jeff.
 “Once you get beyond those walls, there’s just very little access to the system.”